geotribu/website/content/articles/2021/2021-09-14_odk_postgis_3.md

  'my_central_server.org',  -- central FQDN
  2,      -- the project id,
  'my_form_about_birds',   -- form ID
- 'odk_data',    -- schema where to creta tables and store data 'point_auto,point,ligne,polygone' -- columns to ignore in json transformation to database attributes (geojson fields of GeoWidgets)
+ 'odk_data',    -- schema where to create tables and store data 'point_auto,point,ligne,polygone' -- columns to ignore in json transformation to database attributes (like geojson fields of GeoWidgets)
 );
 ```